 • Detailed information on the latest COVID-19 scams

-Remember, at FLCBank, we will NEVER call you to request account or personal information or ask for it in an email.
-If you ever receive an email that looks like it’s from FLCBank asking you to click a link and provide, confirm or update your information, DO NOT CLICK on any links in the email.
+Remember, at FLCBank, we will NEVER call you to request an account or personal information or ask for it in an email.
+If you ever receive an email that looks like it’s from FLCBank asking you to click a link and provide, confirm, or update your information, DO NOT CLICK on any links in the email.
 Report the email to us and log in as you normally would to check the status of your account.

 BACK